project-chip/connectedhomeip/examples/window-app/nrfconnect/README.md

 Remember to replace _build-target_ with the build target name of the Nordic Semiconductor's kit you own.

-### Building with low-power configuration

-You can build the example using the low-power configuration, which enables Thread's Synchronized Sleepy End Device mode and disables debug features, such as the UART console or the **LED 1** usage.

-To build for the low-power configuration, run the following command with _build-target_ replaced with the build target name of the Nordic Semiconductor's kit you own (for example `nrf52840dk_nrf52840`):

-    $ west build -b build-target -- -DOVERLAY_CONFIG=overlay-low_power.conf

-For example, use the following command for `nrf52840dk_nrf52840`:

-    $ west build -b nrf52840dk_nrf52840 -- -DOVERLAY_CONFIG=overlay-low_power.conf

 ### Building with Device Firmware Upgrade support